oscardelalanza/newsweek/README.md

 # Using Bootstrap

-> This project consist on build a replica of the news site [Newsweek.com](https://www.newsweek.com/) using the Bootstrap framework.
+> This project consists of building a replica of the news site [Newsweek.com](https://www.newsweek.com/) using the Bootstrap framework.

 ![screenshot](./screenshot.PNG)